Rental Inspection Checklist Template, Free Download 2026

 What should a rental inspection checklist include?

-A comprehensive checklist should include sections for every room (living room, kitchen, bedrooms, bathrooms, hallways, closets), with condition assessments for walls, ceilings, floors, windows, doors, and fixtures.
+A thorough checklist should include sections for every room (living room, kitchen, bedrooms, bathrooms, hallways, closets), with condition assessments for walls, ceilings, floors, windows, doors, and fixtures.
 It should also cover all appliances, plumbing fixtures, electrical outlets, smoke detectors, and carbon monoxide detectors.
 A photo documentation log, a key and access device inventory, and signature blocks for both parties complete the checklist.
 The more detailed the checklist, the more effective it is at preventing security deposit disputes.

 What happens if there is no move-in inspection?